pingcap/pingcap.github.io/src/ai/quickstart.md

     CA:       /etc/ssl/cert.pem
     ```

-    The corresponding Python code to connect to the TiDB Cloud Serverless cluster would be as follows:
+    The corresponding Python code to connect to the TiDB Cloud Starter cluster would be as follows:

     ```python
     from pytidb import TiDBClient